 Fair value measurements are also used in connection with nonrecurring valuations performed in connection with impairment assessments and acquisition accounting.
 These nonrecurring valuations include the valuation of intangible assets related to cable television franchise rights and customer relationships, property and equipment and the implied value of goodwill.
 With the exception of certain inputs for our weighted average cost of capital and discount rate calculations that are derived from pricing services, the inputs used in our discounted cash flow analyses, such as forecasts of future cash flows, are based on our assumptions.
 The valuations of our cable television franchise rights and customer relationship intangible assets are each primarily based on an excess earnings methodology, which is a form of a discounted cash flow analysis.
-The excess earnings methodology requires us to estimate the specific cash flows expected from the respective cable television franchise rights and customer relationship, contributory asset charges and other factors.
+The excess earnings methodology requires us to estimate the specific cash flows expected from the respective cable television franchise rights and customer relationship intangible assets, considering such factors as estimated customer life, the revenue expected to be generated over the life of the cable television franchise rights or the customer relationship, contributory asset charges and other factors.
 Tangible assets are typically valued using a replacement or reproduction cost approach, considering factors such as current prices of the same or similar equipment, the age of the equipment and economic obsolescence.
 The implied value of goodwill is determined by allocating the fair value of the reporting unit to all of the assets and liabilities of that unit as if the reporting unit had been acquired in a business combination, with the residual amount allocated to goodwill.
 Our nonrecurring valuations use significant unobservable inputs and therefore fall under Level 3 of the fair value hierarchy.
-During the three months ended March 31, 2016, we did not perform significant nonrecurring fair value measurements.
+During the six months ended June 30, 2016, we did not perform significant nonrecurring fair value measurements.